dadi/queue/readme.md

 ## Requirements

- - Node
+ - Node.js version 4.7 or greater
- - Note: RSMQ uses the Redis EVAL command (LUA scripts) so the minimum Redis version is 2.6+.
+ - Redis version 2.6 or greater, due to RSMQ's use of the Redis EVAL command (LUA scripts)

 ## Installation